Analida's Ethnic Spoon

 a can of guinness and a bowl of mustard with a spoon scooping mustard

-I never in a million years thought I would be making my own whole grain mustard, let alone this Guinness recipe because most well-stocked grocery stores offer a large selection of gourmet mustard.
+I never in a million years thought I would be making my own whole grain mustard, let alone this Guinness recipe, because most well-stocked grocery stores offer a large selection of gourmet mustards.
 I also thought that the process required special equipment.
-A few months ago, while reading a food magazine inspiration struck.
+A few months ago, while reading a food magazine, inspiration struck.

 a bowl of mustard and a spoon with a tray of sausages in the back